 What’s going on for people at the moment?

-You can’t always manage how people will ‘turn up’ but getting an insight into the world of your audience ahead of your session will give you some clues to help create the initial tone & settle people in.
+You can’t always manage how people will ‘turn up’.
+That’s why getting an insight into your audience’s world ahead of your session is essential.
+It will give you some clues to help create the initial tone & settle people in.

 While the facilitator can’t change the current reality, they can & must factor in what’s going on in the world of the audience.

-Having an understanding of how the team might show up to your session allows you to step into their shoes, see where they pinch and demonstrate empathy.
+Understanding how the team might show up to your session allows you to see where they pinch and demonstrate empathy.

 What do you want your participants to Think, Feel & do as a result of this meeting/workshop/session?

 Very often the answer to this question begins with the DO.
 Usually, leaders are super clear about the actions required but less so when it comes to the feel & think.

 The reality is that, as humans, we are more likely to DO something if our feelings and thoughts also lead us in that direction.
 The more you create the right feelings and thoughts the greater the effectiveness of the DO becomes.